 How can I become a volunteer leader?

-See below for a current list of Member Communities.
-If you are interested in being a leader of one of these communities, please contact Member Services at (847) 737-6000.
+If you are interested in being a leader of an existing Member Community, please contact Member Services at (847) 737-6000.
 If you would like to start your own Member Community, please complete the online application form.
-All members are encouraged to complete their volunteerism interests online via their member profile.
+All members are encouraged to complete their PhyzForum Volunteer Profile.

 How many current Member Communities are there?

 Since members can apply to create a Member Community at any time, the list may vary.
-Below is a list of Member Communities currently in development, as of October 23, 2018:
+Click here to view a list of active Member Communities.

 How can our Member Community members communicate with one another?

-If requested, each Member Community will receive their own AAPM&R PhyzForum Community and Blog, which is located on our main website.
+If requested, each Member Community receives their own AAPM&R PhyzForum Community, which is located on our main website.
 Member login is required.

 Are there still Member Councils?

-The current Member Councils will sunset by early 2019 with the help of current Council leadership.
-A task force comprised of current Council leaders and members of the AAPM&R Board of Governors worked collaboratively to create this new community model.
-While the insights and input received from the Councils over the years has been greatly appreciated, Academy members, including Council leadership, have asked for more ways to connect, learn, and grow together.
-The task force hopes members see the new Member Communities as a means to engage on an individual level and more broadly across the Academy.
+In January 2019, the AAPM&R Member Councils officially sunset with the help of previous Council leadership.
+A task force comprised of Council leaders and members of the AAPM&R Board of Governors worked collaboratively to create the new Member Community model.
+While the insights and input received from the Councils over the years has been greatly appreciated, Academy members, including Council leadership, have asked for better ways to connect, learn, and grow together.
+The task force hopes members see the new Member Communities as a means for individuals to engage both within their identified groups as well as more broadly across the Academy.